 However, NHS leaders became concerned that this had created a fragmented system that was making it more difficult to provide joined-up care for patients and spend its limited resources efficiently.
 It also believed that it was preventing them from moving care out of hospital and closer to home.
 As a result, in 2016 with the publication of the ‘Five Year Forward View’ strategy, NHS England divided the country into 44 Sustainability and Transformation Partnerships (STPs).

-While a legal framework for STP/ICS is not yet in place, the focus of healthcare in England is shifting away from CCGs to STPs and now ICSs.
+While a legal framework for ICS is not yet in place, the focus of healthcare in England is shifting away from CCGs to ICSs.

-The NHS Long Term Plan and its accompanying ‘Mental Health Implementation Plan’ set expectations that key initiatives will be planned and coordinated at the STP/ICS level, including those that could significantly improve adult community eating disorder services.
-You can find profiles and links to the most recent available information about each STP and ICS on the NHS England website here.
+The NHS Long Term Plan and its accompanying ‘Mental Health Implementation Plan’ set expectations that key initiatives will be planned and coordinated at the ICS level, including those that could significantly improve adult community eating disorder services.
+You can find profiles and links to the most recent available information about each ICS on the NHS England website here.